Doug Nash

 Doug Nash († 12 July 2015) was an American hot rodder, drag racer.
 He is known for driving the Bronco Buster Ford Bronco wheelstander exhibition funny car and for building racing transmissions.

 Background

 Nash was born in Detroit, Michigan, with a brother, Dan, and a sister, Darlene.
 He attended Garden City High School.

 Racing career

-He drove the Bob Ford G/Stock 289 cid Ford Fairlane in 1963, with engine preparation by Ernie MacEwan (who worked at the Ford Experimental Vehicle Garage).
+Nash drove the Bob Ford G/Stock 289 cid Ford Fairlane in 1963, with engine preparation by Ernie MacEwan (who worked at the Ford Experimental Vehicle Garage).
 There was synergy between Nash, MacEwan, and the Fairlane, including the addition of ladder bars and a new intake manifold, and Nash achieved significant success, moving up to C/Gas.

-His success got him a ride in the 1965 factory 289 Mercury Comet, one of only fifteen 289-powered Comets built that year.
+Nash's success got him a ride in the 1965 factory 289 Mercury Comet, one of only fifteen 289-powered Comets built that year.
 It was dubbed The Cyclone when the car moved up to B/FX (B/Factory Experimental).
 After turning in a number of wins, Nash moved up again, to A/FX, a precursor to Funny Car.